marcus-k/MemNNetSim/docs/attributes.md

 # Nanowire Network Attributes

-Nanowire network (NWN) objects are represented internally as standard [NetworkX](https://networkx.org/documentation/stable/tutorial.html) graphs.
-All the attributes are listed below.
+Nanowire network (NWN) objects are a child class of [NetworkX](https://networkx.org/documentation/stable/tutorial.html) graphs.
+All the graph, node, and edge attributes are listed below.

 ## NWN Graph

 Attributes accessed via `NWN.graph["attribute"]`.
 Most of these are set from the NWN constructor [create_NWN()](reference/mnns/nanowire_network.md#mnns.nanowire_network.create_NWN).

+!!! info "NWN Attributes"
+    Most of the graph attributes are exposed directly as [NanowireNetwork](reference/mnns/nanowire_network.md#mnns.nanowire_network.NanowireNetwork) attributes.
+The NWN graph attributes are mainly for internal use.

 | Attribute              | Description                                                                                                                    |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------|